[?] Subscribe To The Bookkeeping Blog

 If the CRA finds unreported income during their matching program tax audits, your income tax return will be adjusted to reflect the missing T slips and a Notice of Reassessment will be mailed to you.

-A 10% penalty will be assessed on the unreported income under the federal Income Tax Act and an additional 10% penalty under the provincial Tax Act.
+The second time this happens, a 10% penalty will be assessed on the unreported income under the federal Income Tax Act and an additional 10% penalty under the provincial Tax Act.

 If you file an amendment before the matching program takes place, you will only be subject to the interest (if any) on the tax owing from the unreported income slips.